 The 22 years in Dresden were the highlight of Mary Wigman’s artistic work.
 Here, she created internationally celebrated solo and group productions and shaped generations of dance personalities.
 With this, she laid the foundation for an independent modern dance education and the German Dance, that developed a reputation throughout the entire world.
 Throughout the global press, Mary Wigman’s school was praised as ‘temple of dance art’ and ‘German university of dance’.

 In 1942, after Mary Wigman sold the school to the city, it was integrated into the municipal conservatory.
 At the beginning of the 1950s, the villa became state property of the German Democratic Republic (DDR).
 Since 1990, it was property of the Free State of Saxony.
 Until February 2017, the building was used as a venue and later as rehearsal stage of ‘kleine szene’ by Sächsische Staatsoper Dresden.
-In 2017, the state capital Dresden purchased the property.
+Afterward, the state capital Dresden purchased the property.
 Since summer in 2019, a leasehold contract exists between the association Villa Wigman für TANZ e.V. and the state capital Dresden.
 Since then, the association operates the historical ensemble of buildings as a production place for performing arts and renovates it continually.